Last Updated on March 2, 2023

 A four-pack of Kraft Original Mac and Cheese 2.05-ounce cups cost $4.92 at Walmart at the time of writing, which is about $1.23 per serving.
 That’s only marginally cheaper than the Family Dollar cups.
 If you buy a box of eight Kraft cups at Walmart, that comes out to $1.05 per serving, which is less than the Family Dollar mac and cheese.
 An identically sized four-pack of express mac cups from Aldi cost $2.72 or 68 cents per serving at the time of writing, making the Aldi mac cups the cheapest by far.

 So keep in mind that just because these are from a dollar store, they aren’t necessarily the best bargain.
-It might be helpful to shop around and compare prices.
+It might be helpful to shop around and compare prices at other retailers such as Walmart.

 If you’re looking out for allergens, these contain wheat and milk.
 They also contain a lot of processed ingredients along with a lot of fat and sodium, so they’re not a health food, but that’s kind of a given with macaroni and cheese cups.